-In Figure 000 some of the content of the $\hat{0}$ Hello World $\hat{0}$ server plugin is shown.
-The first thing to note is that the plugin file conforms to the JAR file format including a META-INF/MANIFEST.MF file and the directory tree containing the Java class files, as the DesktopService.class implemented in Section The Server Part of the $\hat{0}$ Hello World $\hat{0}$ tutorial.
+In Figure 000 some of the content of the "Hello World" server plugin is shown.
+The first thing to note is that the plugin file conforms to the JAR file format including a META-INF/MANIFEST.MF file and the directory tree containing the Java class files, as the DesktopService.class implemented in Section [sec-helloworld.server] of the "Hello World" tutorial.
 In folder resources/html the necessary files for the download page shown in Figure 000 including the zipped desktop client are contained.
-To access this download page the Scout server $\hat{0}$ s resource servlet ResourceServlet is responsible.
+To access this download page the Scout server's resource servlet ResourceServlet is responsible.
 It is registered under the servlet registry as shown in Listing servlet registration.
 With setting "/" of the alias parameter the download page becomes available under the root path of the Scout server application.
 For the mapping to the contents resources/html the parameter bundle-path is used.